VeriHealth — True Health Discernment

 Of people globally are confident in their ability to find and evaluate health information.
 Down 10 points in a single year.
 Statistically significant declines in 14 of 16 markets.

-70% of people hold at least one misleading health belief.
-The rate is virtually identical across education levels, age groups, and political leanings -- this is not an education problem.
+70% of people hold at least one widely debunked health belief.
+The rate is virtually identical across education levels, age groups, and political leanings: this is not an education problem.

 Who turns to AI

-People with more divisive health beliefs are more likely to consult AI for health guidance -- 61% monthly among those with many beliefs, versus 19% among those with none.
+People who hold more such beliefs are more likely to consult AI for health guidance: 61% monthly among those with many, versus 19% among those with none.
 The highest-risk users are the most active AI health users.

 Our Team